Lee-matod/GProfiles/README.md

 # GProfiles

-An objectively better way to manage custom Logitech GHUB gaming profiles.
+An objectively better way to manage your Logitech GHUB gaming profiles.

+This application was made with the intent of complementing the already existing [Logitech G HUB](https://www.logitechg.com/en-us/innovation/g-hub.html).

 # Installation